Information about the School Curriculum

 Knowledge and understanding of the world

-The Foundation curriculum is planned and resourced to allow each pupil to expand and develop his or her skills in a safe, caring environment.
+The EYFS curriculum is planned and resourced to allow each pupil to expand and develop his or her skills in a safe, caring environment.
 Opportunities for learning are developed through a broad range of both indoor and outdoor activities.
+Daily phonics, writing and maths lessons take place in ability groups and learning is consolidated through child initiated play.

 RELIGIOUS EDUCATION AND COLLECTIVE WORSHIP

-The school is distinctive in character as a Church of England Controlled Primary School.
-The work in both Religious Education and Collective Worship emphasises the Christian way of life.
+The school is distinctive in character as a Church of England Primary School.
+The work in both Religious Education lessons and Collective Worship emphasises the Christian way of life.

-A daily act of worship is undertaken in the form of assemblies led by the Head Teacher, teachers and visitors.
+A daily act of worship is undertaken in the form of assemblies led by teaching staff, children and visitors.
 A daily prayer or reflection is included in this time.

-The school uses the Medway Agreed Syllabus and the Rochester Scheme of Work as a basis for developing moral and spiritual awareness.
-The agreed syllabus has two key principals:
+The school uses the Rochester Diocese Scheme of Work as a basis for developing moral and spiritual awareness in weekly RE lessons.
+The agreed syllabus has two key principles:

 Learning about religion